adon-cloudcannon/landing-page-test/src/collections/posts/2022-08-18-ten-myths-about-static-websites.md

 ## Myth \#4: Static sites can’t use external data or APIs

 Static sites commonly use external data stores such as JSON, CSV, XML, YML and TOML.
-They also use APIs for additional functions such as [analytics, commenting, search, and ecommerce](https://cloudcannon.com/community/jamstack-ecosystem/){: target="_blank" rel="noopener"}.
+They also use APIs for additional functions such as [analytics, commenting, search, and ecommerce](https://cloudcannon.com/community/jamstack-ecosystem/).

 ![](https://dam-cdn.cloudcannon.com/material-icon-close-circle-red.svg){: width="70"}